Uruk: Political history

-The recorded chronology of rulers over Uruk includes both mythological and historic figures in five dynasties.
+The recorded chronology of rulers of Uruk includes both mythological and historical figures across five dynasties.
 As in the rest of Sumer, power moved progressively from the temple to the palace.
-Rulers from the Early Dynastic period exercised control over Uruk and at times over all of Sumer.
-In myth, kingship was lowered from heaven to Eridu then passed successively through five cities until the deluge which ended the Uruk period.
+Rulers from the Early Dynastic period exercised control over Uruk and, at times, over all of Sumer.
+In myth, kingship was brought down from heaven to Eridu, then passed through five cities in succession until the deluge, which ended the Uruk period.
 Afterwards, kingship passed to Kish at the beginning of the Early Dynastic period, which corresponds to the beginning of the Early Bronze Age in Sumer.
 In the Early Dynastic I period (2900–2800 BC), Uruk was in theory under the control of Kish.
 This period is sometimes called the Golden Age.
 During the Early Dynastic II period (2800–2600 BC), Uruk was again the dominant city exercising control of Sumer.
-This period is the time of the First Dynasty of Uruk sometimes called the Heroic Age.
+This period corresponds to the First Dynasty of Uruk, also known as the Heroic Age.
 However, by the Early Dynastic IIIa period (2600–2500 BC) Uruk had lost sovereignty, this time to Ur.
 This period, corresponding to the Early Bronze Age III, is the end of the First Dynasty of Uruk.
-In the Early Dynastic IIIb period (2500–2334 BC), also called the Pre-Sargonic period (before the rise of the Akkadian Empire under Sargon of Akkad), Uruk continued to be ruled by Ur.
+In the Early Dynastic IIIb period (2500–2334 BC), also called the Pre-Sargonic period (before the rise of the Akkadian Empire under Sargon of Akkad), Uruk remained under Ur's rule.